PlatformLab/PlatformLab-Identity/README.md

 logo as well as the recommended accompanying color palate.

 ### light backgrounds
-The [light%20backgrounds](light backgrounds) directory contains logos intended from use on light (white or near white) backgrounds.
+The [light backgrounds](light%20backgrounds) directory contains logos intended from use on light (white or near white) backgrounds.
 Logos are available in color, greyscale, and monochrome in various file formats.
 Versions with transparent backgrounds are also available.

 ### dark backgrounds
-The [dark%20backgrounds](dark backgrounds) directory contains logos intended for use on dark (black or near back) backgrounds.
+The [dark backgrounds](dark%20backgrounds) directory contains logos intended for use on dark (black or near back) backgrounds.
 Logos are available in color, greyscale, and monochrome in various file formats.
 Versions with transparent backgrounds are also available.